 The research will be undertaken using publicly available data as well as real-world data.
 The model will implement industry standard design principles and UK design standards to ensure that the designs are safe and efficient.

-This project is based at the AI: Social and Digital Innovation Centre.
+This project is a based at the AI: Social and Digital Innovation Centre.
 The researcher will become part of an established and high-energy research group which meets frequently and works collaboratively on a range of industry problems across numerous industries.

 Due to the technical nature of this project, the ideal candidate will either be a computer science or computer system engineering graduate with a programming background.
 A Masters’ degree is desired but not essential for the role.